capital-G/supercollider-wiki/notes-for-refactoring-the-server-implementation.md

 - or: server options should be queriable via OSC from the server (s.query).
 - queryAllNodes shouldn't just post the info, but make it available as a string / unify with plotNodeTree ?
 - the already refactored Volume is good, but quite complicated.
 If it is really that hard, it should be made a general technique not restricted to this class.
-- bug: server calls volume.free, but Volume doesn't implement free.
+- bug: server calls volume.free, but Volume doesn't implement free (#https://github.com/supercollider/supercollider/issues/2551).

 #### State Update
 - different server control (internal, local, remote). for local servers a subprocess should be used to manage the server life.
-- (Q: couldn't this also help for remote servers? they would remain responsive even while a larger async task is going on).
-- this might solve: s.hasShmInterface shouldn't return false after computer was sleep (bug).
-- aliveThread should be a general object for this purpose, or better even for general purpose.

 #### Additional Functionality
-- recording should be moved outside: allow several instances of recorders with specified paths and busses
-- recording currently simply uses one buffer outside the range (why does this work? probably some more buffers are allocated internally by the server application?).
-This looks like a hack.

 - scoping should not be in server, but in a dedicated class.
 - make explicit where things like record and volume nodes should be placed, and check if they can also be kept running on cmd-period.
 - Possibly, it would make sense to introduce a second default group (e.g. "postprocessing group") that can contain everything that can be kept alive with no harm.